 This was pure comfort food for me.
 I used Blackened Seafood seasoning to season the bottom of the pan, the fish and added some to the sauce and the potatoes too.
 I made the spinach and set aside, not everyone in the family likes spinach (silly peeps) so I layered the seasoned fish and the sauce, topped with the potatoes.... reserved some of sauce to mix with the spinach.
 Cooked the fish at 400 for 25 minutes and then turned on the broiler to brown the top.
 I had already sprinkled the seafood seasoning on top of the potatoes so it did not take long to brown up.
 I reheated the spinach with the reserved sauce and spread a layer of that in a shallow plate, topped with the fish and potato casserole.
 It made a lovely presentation and tasted WONDERFUL.
 A couple of tips - make sure your fish is fully defrosted and blotted very dry with paper towels prior to seasoning.
 This can be made with leftover mashed potatoes but re-heat the potatoes prior to layering and baking.
 There were no leftovers - the pan was licked clean.
 Good thing I got a picture before dinner!

-I did not care for this at all and am completely befuddled as to why so many people liked it.
+I did not care for this.
 I followed the recipe exactly.

 Can't believe no one else has rated this yet.
 This was a little time intensive, but so worth it.
 It tasted restaurant quality - a really good restaurant quality.
 I have never tried a Chef John recipe that was not absolutely fabulous.
 I am making this for a gathering this weekend, it is fantastic.
 I used haddock, by the way.
 Any white fish would work.

 This is a fantastic recipe.
 I've made it once as written (except for using tilapia instead) and it was quite good just like that.